 Beaufort County Black Chamber of Commerce President Larry Holman cuts the Grand Opening Ribbon

-On a recent, bright, sunny Friday morning the Beaufort County Black Chamber of Commerce (BCBCC) is changing the face of Beaufort!
+On a recent, bright, sunny Friday morning the Beaufort County Black Chamber of Commerce (BCBCC) is changing the face of Beaufort SC.

 “The ribbon-cutting and Grand Opening of our new building today is the Chamber’s motto brought to life,” said Larry Holman, BCBCC President.
 ‘Working Together, We can make a Difference’… I think today is evidence of our making a difference in our community.”